CivicActions/secrender/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License version 3 or any later version - see the [LICENSE](LICENSE) file for details.